By Cynthia Bailey MD.

 As the name implies, 'stasis' is a backup of something, in this case blood return occurring on the lower legs due to poor circulation of the leg veins.
 It can be a chronic condition and the eczema can lead to serious skin infection called cellulitis.

-It is really important to know that all of the types of eczema involve damaged skin barrier.
-The rash is visual evidence of breaks in the skin barrier.
-Eczema leads to hypersensitive skin that is easily irritated.
+It is really important to know that all of the types of eczema involve a very damaged skin barrier.
+The rash is visual evidence of breaks in this barrier.
+These breaks lead to hypersensitive skin that is easily irritated.
 Understanding this concept is important for creating an eczema-healing skin care routine that you can depend on. - Dermatologist Dr. Cynthia Bailey

 Skin care treatment that heals eczema must include a hypoallergenic and hydrating skin care routine

 This is important to support skin barrier repair.
 It includes:

 - Using only gentle soaps and cleansers on eczematous skin and be certain to rinse off all of the cleanser well.